Bipartite causal inference with interference, time series data, and a random network: Simulation Study

-Since there do not exist alternative approaches in the literature for estimating causal effects in bipartite time series settings, we implement three na\"ive approaches.
-Na\"ive-$t$ uses temporal information for the single outcome unit and estimates an effect as the difference of mean outcomes between exposed and unexposed time periods.
-Na\"ive-$j$ uses information across outcome units for a single time period and estimates an effect as the difference of mean outcomes between exposed and unexposed outcome units.
-Lastly, Na\"ive-all estimates an effect as the overall difference of mean outcomes in exposed and unexposed time periods across units.
-Additional details on the na\"ive approaches are included in Supplement C.
+Since there do not exist alternative approaches in the literature for estimating causal effects in bipartite time series settings, we implement three na\"ive approaches, and estimators based on linear regression, and inverse propensity weighting (IPW). \texttt{Na\"ive-$t$} uses temporal information for the single outcome unit and estimates an effect as the difference of mean outcomes between exposed and unexposed time periods. \texttt{Na\"ive-$j$} uses information across the 200 outcome units for a single time period and estimates an effect as the difference of mean outcomes between exposed and unexposed outcome units. \texttt{Na\"ive-all} estimates an effect as the overall difference of mean outcomes in exposed and unexposed time periods across units. \texttt{Na\"ive-$j$} and \texttt{Na\"ive-all} are the only two approaches that use information across outcome units.
+The linear regression estimator (\texttt{Reg}) corresponds to the coefficients of the exposure and the carryover exposure in a model that incorporates all covariates linearly.
+For the IPW estimator (\texttt{IPW}), we consider a logistic propensity score model for the exposure on the covariates, and estimate the causal effect based on the average of the inverse-propensity weighted outcomes.
+Additional details on all approaches are included in Supplement G.

-Finally, for the scenarios with temporal confounding (b, d, and e), we consider simulations where all treatment effects are set to zero, and evaluate the properties of the inferential technique of \cref{subsec:global_null} for testing the global null hypothesis at the 0.05 level.